mk/clerk-px23/README.md

 > I just wanted to express some gratitude for Clerk.
 It’s been a game changer for me in terms of understanding problems and communicating that understanding to other people.
 >
 > – Jeffrey Simon

+Another often elusive aspect in the academic discourse on programming is aesthetics.
+We believe the ability to generate decently designed output, without extra effort, contributes to  people having a positive experience when using the tool.
+As exemplified by the following quote.

+> I think Clerk is just so freaking beautiful.
+“The Book of Clerk” is so pleasing to look at, I actually find myself admiring it over and over.
+Kudos to everyone involved [...]
+>
+> – Gene Kim

 ## Related